 - The age limit for earning a commission in other than medical specialties is 32 for scholarship students and 39 for non-scholarship cadets at the time of commisson.

 - As an Army officer, you will work in any one of 18 career fields.
 From Infantry to Aviation, to Human Resources and Finance, you are a manager and leader.
 You manage a budget, equipment, people and training.
 No matter what your career field, your mission is to prepare your unit to accomplish its wartime mission or support the soldiers who will do the fighting.

 - Cadets on ROTC scholarship serve four years on active duty.
 Non-scholarship cadets serve three.
 Instead of serving on active duty, cadets may apply to serve part time for eight years in their “hometown” National Guard or Reserve unit if they desire.

 - Cadets may apply for an “educational delay” prior to serving on active duty in order to attend Law, Medical, or Theological school.
 Under this option, newly commissioned 2LTs pay their own way and later enter the service as a senior 1LT or Captain.
-There are however, scholarship opportunities for medical school.
-“Payback” typically consists of one year active duty for each year of schooling.
-Medical scholarships also include a healthy monthly stipend.

 - By serving on active duty, you may be eligible for nearly $40,000 in educational benefits (GI Bill) to use after you leave the service.